xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-rclone.rst

     Specify if using an S3 clone such as Ceph. endpoint> objects-us-west-1.dream.io

-Leave the location contraint empty:
+Leave the location constraint empty:

 .. code:: bash